wlonk/arcadia/rules/making_characters.rst

 simply take the face cards out of your deck of cards; each face card corresponds to one social role.

-.. topic:: Social role and gender
+.. sidebar:: Social role and gender

    There are twelve social roles.
 Four of them are male, four are female, and four can go either way.